 Welcome to the Huizenga College Office of Academic Advising!
 We are here to help you successfully navigate your academic career at NSU.
-We encourage you to meet or speak with your academic advisor regularly.
-You may contact your academic advisor via email, phone appointment, in-person appointment, or walk-in advising.
+You may contact your academic advisor via email, phone appointment, or in-person appointment.

 Carl DeSantis Building, Suite 1115,

 954.262.5067 / 800-672-7223 x25067

 Monday - Friday 9:00 am - 5:00 pm

 A request for evening appointments may be submitted to your academic advisor.